Skip to main content

 What Landlords Miss When Accepting NN Terms

 The biggest risk in double-net structures is maintenance cost exposure over a long lease term.
-Labor costs for commercial maintenance (HVAC technicians, electricians, plumbers) increased 18–24% from 2022 to 2025 in most major markets.
-The landlord under a NN lease absorbs all of that—with no pass-through mechanism.
+The landlord under a NN lease absorbs routine maintenance inflation unless the lease includes a separate recovery clause.

 This is why most institutional property owners push for NNN on new leases and conversions to NNN at renewal.
 The commercial lease rent structures overview covers how this negotiation typically plays out.